Online Courses / Distance Education

 The goal of the WVNCC Distance Education Program is to provide educational opportunities in a format that is flexible, enjoyable, and convenient.
 Distance education courses and instructors are routinely evaluated to ensure that students receive the same quality instruction that is delivered in the traditional, on-campus classroom setting.

 Distance education courses can be offered in a synchronous or asynchronous format.
-In a synchronous course, learning takes place in different locations, but at the same time.
+In asynchronous courses, learning takes place in different locations, but at the same time.
 Some of the technologies used by WVNCC to deliver synchronous courses are IP video and Zoom.
 Zoom is accessed via the College’s Learning Management System (LMS), Brightspace D2L .
 Asynchronous courses allow for learning to take place at different locations and at different times.
 Students and teachers do not typically need to be online at the same time.
 This type of course will typically be taught using Brightspace.
 For more information about Brightspace, click here.

 Some courses may require students to physically be on campus periodically for reasons such as orientations, exams, labs or presentations.
 These courses are considered hybrids or blended courses and are noted in the semester schedule of classes.